Eco Tips: Swopping to a plant based diet

 • Trains also provide long distance travel both here in the UK and across Europe, for holidays, visiting friends and families, etc. Starting off in London makes this easier: when we visit places less well served with public transport we do have to rely on family or a taxi to drive the last leg of the journey.
 Did you know you can go from London to Berlin or the Swiss Alps by train in a day?
 London to Glasgow or Edinburgh can be an overnight journey.

 • Flying we avoid.
-Next year we would like to visit North America and are looking to travel with one of the passenger carrying cargo ships.
+One year we would like to visit North America and would look to travel with one of the passenger- carrying cargo ships.

 • There are some trips which we do choose to make by car.
 For example when my husband volunteers on a steam railway in Hampshire, or when transporting a model railway to exhibitions.
 At other times we use a taxi for my mother who struggles with escalators on the underground.